revcozmo/postit.js/README.md

     `git clone https://github.com/bripkens/postit.js.git`
  2. Download dependencies using `npm install`.
  3. Make the `postit` executable globally accessible.
-To do so navigate into the closed repository and run `npm link`.
+To do so navigate into the cloned repository and run `npm link`.

 You will also need GPG and the `gpg` executable should be on your `PATH`.